eba-ts/tradeshift-app-samples/java-springboot/README.md

 # Notes

 - This sample has no database connected.
 For production level application you would likely to use database.
-- Heroku apps runs under HTTPS automatically.
+- Heroku apps run under HTTPS automatically.